Apple Watch and Apple Watch 4 problems continue to frustrate users in 2018 despite multiple Apple Watch updates and iPhone updates.

-Overall the Apple Watch battery life is better than advertised lasting a full day in our tests, but there are some complaints form users who are experiencing bad Apple Watch battery life.
+Overall the Apple Watch battery life is better than advertised, lasting a full day in our tests, but there are some complaints from users who are experiencing bad Apple Watch battery life.
 Here are several solutions to fix bad Apple Watch battery life problems.

 - Limit notifications – Notifications light up the screen push the Taptic feedback and cause you to use the watch.
 Limit useless notifications and your battery life will improve.
 Limit these in the Apple Watch app on your iPhone.

 - Use Bluetooth – When you are not connected to the phone by Bluetooth the phone resorts to WiFi which is not as power friendly.

 - Turn off heart rate monitoring – Go to Apple Watch app -> Workout -> Power Saving Mode -> On.
 This will stop using the hear rate sensor during workouts to help the Apple Watch battery last longer.